-See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for additional information about WAL scanning, scan_interval, allow_incremental_backups, and logfile parameters.
+See the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website for additional information about WAL scanning, scan_interval, allow_incremental_backups, and logfile parameters.

 When invoking the WAL scanner, the current user must be the BART user account.